LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 We can now implement this in Julia.
 We can reuse the same functions and use multiple dispatch to differentiate between them: the guided versions will have three inputs ($x_t$, $t$, $c$) while the originals will have two ($x_t$, $t$).

-For the full code see [classifier_free_guidance.jl](https://github.com/LiorSinai/DenoisingDiffusion.jl/blob/main/src/classifier_free_guidance.jl).
+For the full code see [guidance.jl](https://github.com/LiorSinai/DenoisingDiffusion.jl/blob/main/src/guidance.jl).

 ### Reverse diffusion

 This is the guided version of the reverse process from [part 1](/coding/2022/12/03/denoising-diffusion-1-spiral#reverse-process).
-For text embeddings coming from a language model we have to pass an array of floats to `p_sample`.
+For text embeddings coming from a language model the new argument to `p_sample` would be a matrix.
-However I will be assuming the embeddings are calculated in the model too, so the `p_sample` will expect an integer label or an array of integer labels.
+However here the embeddings are calculated in the model too, so `p_sample` will expect a vector of integer labels instead.
 These will then be passed to an embedding layer.
 (For modifications which can take in external embeddings, see the [feature/external-embeddings](https://github.com/LiorSinai/DenoisingDiffusion.jl/pull/5) branch on the repository.)
-As a trick to combine the models for unconditioned noise and conditioned noise, a label of 1 will be considered "random choice" and higher integers are guided diffusion.
+A label of 1 will be considered random choice and other integers will correspond to the classes.

-As discussed above, for the special case of the `guidance_scale=1` inputs will be passed directly to the model else the more computationally intensive classifier-free guidance will be invoked.
+As discussed above, for the special case of the `guidance_scale=1` inputs will be passed directly to the model.
+Otherwise the more computationally intensive classifier-free guidance will be invoked.
 {% highlight julia %}
 function p_sample(
     diffusion::GaussianDiffusion, x::AbstractArray, timesteps::AbstractVector{Int}, labels::AbstractVector{Int}, noise::AbstractArray;